100baggers/100baggers/README.md

 - 👋 Hi, I’m @100baggers
 - 👀 This is my journey on finding & investing in 100 baggers.
 - ✨ I am a billionaire.
-Here I am sharing how I have become a billionaire from 0.
+Here I am recording how I become a billionaire from 0.